 The most useful information to research before a crowdfunding campaign would be:

 - Who are my customers and how can they be reached?

 - What prices do competitors charge for their offering?
 Can you provide greater value?

 Overall, market research can help you to make informed decisions during your planning and preparation stages.

 Do you have one of those friends who constantly shares pictures of their children on their social media saying how beautiful they look? …but to you they just look like any other baby.
 This is because their baby is just that, theirs.
-It is their creation and so they have a subconscious bias.
+It’s their creation and so they have a subconscious bias.
 Just like a baby, someone’s idea is their own unique creation.
-Thus, seeing it in a negative light under criticism can be a difficult for some.
+Thus, seeing it in a negative light under criticism can be difficult for some.

 Sometimes you just need to take a step back and view your project from another perspective.
 Ask your friends and family for their brutally honest opinions of your idea.
 Do they have any concerns or criticisms?
 See if there is overlap in the points they raise.
 If so, see how you can address them.

 However, friends and family may still be too close a relation for some projects.
 Luckily there are plenty of ways that allow you to pitch your ideas and receive honest feedback.
 Medium have a great article on loads of ways to get feedback for your ideas, all of which are mostly free!

 Linking back into conducting research, it is imperative that you continue to remain unbiased when looking into competitors.
 It is often the case for people to put their own designs and ideas up on a pedestal and be unwilling to see the similarities between their idea and a pre-existing design.